 Nonetheless, I need some bottom relief, if you will.
 I needed a bike seat cushion that would turn the Peloton bike seat into the most comfortable spin bike seat ever.
 Basically, I needed a saddle seat cover cushion.

 Here are other gel cushion seat covers that long-time Peloton users recommend as well.
 One of the other gel seat covers with great reviews is from Domain Cycling.
 Some people have told me that they think that Domain has the best Peloton seat cushion.
 You decide.

 If you are going to invest in a Peloton seat cushion, make sure you can wash it.
 Let’s be honest.
 Anything that you sweat on or into needs to be washed regularly.
 I wash my leggings and sports bra daily.

-While I don’t wash the Komfy gel seat daily, I do toss it in the wash weekly.
 Quick tip: invest in a good mesh lingerie bag to wash the seat.
 It’s what I use to wash my sports bras (and regular bras) so that they don’t get tangled and destroyed in the wash.
 Hang the seat up to dry.

 Wondering how to clean your Peloton?
 This blog post gives you all the tips you need to know.